influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/replacing-nodes.md

 influxd-ctl update-data enterprise-data-01:8088 enterprise-data-01:8088
 ```

-This will connect the `influxd` process running on the newly replaced disk to the cluster.
 The AE process will detect the missing shards and begin to sync data from other
 shards in the same shard group.

 ## Replacing meta nodes in an InfluxDB Enterprise cluster